stevana/stateful-pbt-with-fakes/README.md

 ```

 If you forgot how the interface implementation for the `Counter` example
-looked, no need to scoll up we’ll give a very similar example next.
+looked, no need to scoll up we'll give a very similar example next.

 This example is very similar to the ticket dispenser example that
 appears in [*Testing the hard stuff and staying